fncbook/fnc/chapter1/conditioning.md

 If $\kappa_f \approx 10^d$, then we expect to lose up to $d$ decimal digits of accuracy in computing $f(x)$ from $x$.
 ::::

 Large condition numbers signal when errors cannot be expected to remain comparable in size to roundoff error.
-We call a problem poorly conditioned or **ill-conditioned** when $\kappa_f(x)$ is large, although there is no fixed threshold for the term.
+We call a problem poorly conditioned or {term}`ill-conditioned` when $\kappa_f(x)$ is large, although there is no fixed threshold for the term.

 If $\kappa_f \approx 1/\macheps$, then we can expect the result to have a relative error of as much as 100% simply by expressing the data $x$ in finite precision.
 Such a function is essentially not computable at this machine epsilon.